-The Goldwater Rule vs. the Tarasoff Rule: A Matter of Ethics
+The Duty to Warn: The Goldwater Rule vs. the Tarasoff Rule

-In early June 2016, during the U.S. Presidential election campaign of that summer, the Atlantic magazine published a special issue in which the American psychologist Dan P. McAdams (born 1954), a professor of psychology at Northwestern University and an expert on the psychology of personality, analyzed the personality of Donald J. Trump (born 1946), the Republican presidential candidate).
-Among many other complex “personality traits,” McAdams found Trump extremely extroverted, incredibly disagreeable, ambitious and aggressive in a very angry manner, highly narcissistic, and very grandiose.
+In early June 2016, during the U.S. Presidential election campaign of that summer, the Atlantic magazine published a special issue in which the American psychologist Dan P. McAdams (born 1954), a professor at Northwestern University, analyzed the personality of Donald J. Trump (born 1946), the Republican presidential candidate).
+Among many other complex “personality traits” (rather than psychopathology) McAdams found Trump extremely extroverted, incredibly disagreeable, ambitious and aggressive in a very angry manner, highly narcissistic, and very grandiose.
 No reference was made in the long and scholarly piece to the professional ethics of discussing a presidential candidate’s personality in public. (see https://www.theatlantic.com/magazine/archive/2016/06/the-mind-of-donald-trump/480771/).

 In 1964 U.S. Senator Barry Goldwater (1909-1998), who, like Donald Trump, liked nuclear weapons, had been the Republican nominee for President, running against the Democratic incumbent, Lyndon Johnson (1908-1973).
 Some American psychiatrists, alarmed by the prospect of Goldwater becoming President and launching a nuclear war against the Soviet Union that would end life on Earth, gave psychiatric diagnoses of Goldwater to the now-defunct Fact magazine, which published The Unconscious of a Conservative: A Special Issue on the Mind of Barry Goldwater.
 Among other things, the magazine called Goldwater “paranoid, sexually insecure, suicidal, and grossly psychotic.”

-On January 27, 2017, ten days into Donald Trump’s presidency, U.S. News and World Report published an interview with the American psychologist and psychotherapist John D. Gartner, author of a psychobiography of Bill Clinton.
-Dr. Gartner offered the following diagnosis of President Trump:
+On January 27, 2017, ten days into Donald Trump’s presidency, U.S. News and World Report published an interview with the American psychologist and psychotherapist John D. Gartner, author of a psychobiography of former President Bill Clinton.
+Dr. Gartner, who is one of President Trump’s most vocal opponents, offered the following diagnosis of President Trump:

 Donald Trump is dangerously mentally ill and temperamentally incapable of being president.
 Trump has “malignant narcissism,” which is different from narcissistic personality disorder and which is incurable […] it’s obvious from Trump’s behavior that he meets the diagnostic criteria for the disorder, which include anti-social behavior, sadism, aggressiveness, paranoia and grandiosity.
 Trump’s personality disorder (which includes hypomania) is also displayed through a lack of impulse control and empathy, and “a feeling that people […] don’t recognize his greatness.” (see http://www.usnews.com/news/the-report/articles/2017-01-27/does-donald-trumps-personality-make-him-dangerous).

-Donald Trump often seems like a walking psychiatric textbook, yet psychiatrists have never seen him in their offices, which is a prerequisite for an accurate psychiatric diagnosis.
+Psychological professionals have a hard time choosing between the Tarasoff Rule and the Goldwater Rule.
+While Donald Trump seems like a walking psychiatric textbook, as far as we know no psychiatrist has ever seen him in his offices, which is a prerequisite for an accurate psychiatric diagnosis.
 Citing the Tarasoff Rule, however, in February 2017, less than a month into Trump’s presidency, a group of American mental health professionals called Free Citizen Therapists addressed a desperate public appeal to all the members of the U.S. Congress to impeach their president: